bartjanisse/BeerTender/JEROEN/PID_module/PID_KERNEL/README.md

 $ mknod /dev/pid c 247 0
 The module is now started.
 Check the log file to see the kernel messages
 $ tail /var/log/messages

+To stop the module:
+$ rmmod pid.ko
+$ rm /dev/pid

 Communication with the module can be done by using ioctl to the device file /dev/pid 3 controls are implemented.